TalkbackTutorial/Application/docs/README.md

 Tier 4 is encouraged if there is a large number of developers or if merge conflicts are expected to occur frequently.

+#### When to make a pull request

+Pull requests are made to `main` when the team wants to make a release.

+Pull requests to `develop` are made when the higher level branches are considered finished or after a time period that the developers have decided.

+Other pull request scenarios are optional.

+#### PR process

+For PRs to `main`, these should come from `develop`.
+These should use pull requests to make sure that some review goes through before the merge.

+For merging from tiers 3 and 4 to `develop`, this process is only needed if developers want reviews or want to communicate to others that their branches are being merged.
+Future developers can skip this if they feel it might be unnecessary.

+The original project team used the following PR process:

+##### Original PR process

+The original project team required that merges from `team` or `sprint` branches into `develop` go through the following process:

+1. The team determines a merging window (usually a day)
+2. Each sub-team goes and makes sure their code is production-ready
+	1. Code cleanup
+	2. Completed and removed and TODOs in the code
+	3. Reverted/stashed any incomplete code
+	4. All code is tested to work
+3. Code freeze engages during the merge window
+4. No approval is required to do the merge
+5. The team nominates someone to perform the merge
+6. After conflicts are resolved post-merge, the freeze is lifted and the merge is done

+For merges to `main`:

+1. The team decided when to create a release (usually after a few agile sprints)
+2. `develop` enters a feature freeze for a few days (up to team)
+3. A comprehensive test of `develop` is performed:
+	1. A full run-through of the app is performed by each sub-team.
+They should test their own parts and confirm everything works.
+	2. All found defects must be fixed in `develop`
+	3. Code should pass all tests the team has devised
+4. The developer nominated to perform the merge to main also test the apps themselves
+5. Nominated developer merges the `develop` branch to `main` after tests are complete - no approval is required
+6. Feature freeze is lifted on `develop`

 ## Additional notes for future developers

 **Emulator TalkBack differences**